This disorder may be caused by a weakened growing hip joint.

 Sometimes magnetic resonance imaging (MRI) or ultrasonography

-X-rays Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
-In very low doses, x-rays are used to produce images that help doctors diagnose disease.
-In high... read more are taken of both hips.
+X-rays X-Rays X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+X-rays may be used alone (conventional x-ray imaging) or combined with... read more are taken of both hips.
 X-rays of the affected hip show slippage or separation of the head of the thighbone from the rest of the bone.

-Ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
-A device called a transducer converts electrical current into sound waves... read more and MRI Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more are also useful, especially if x-rays are normal.
+Ultrasonography Ultrasonography Ultrasonography is a type of medical imaging that uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+During an ultrasound, a device called a... read more and MRI Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more are also useful, especially if x-rays are normal.
 Early diagnosis of slipped capital femoral epiphysis is important because treatment becomes more difficult and gives less satisfactory results later.

 Treatment of SCFE